-As shown in Figure 5-2 and Table 5-78, the inventory includes capacity for 155 157 units, including 14-13 lower income units, 102 105 moderate-income units, and 39 above moderate-income units within the Central Clovis Specific Plan.
+As shown in Table 5-8, the inventory includes capacity for 157 units, including 13 lower income units, 105 moderate-income units within the Central Clovis Specific Plan.

 All Central Clovis Specific Plan Sites are served by City of Clovis sewer and water systems constructed pursuant to adopted sewer and water master plans.
 Storm drainage service is provided by Fresno Metropolitan Flood Control District (FMFCD) facilities constructed pursuant to adopted FMFCD Storm Drainage Master Plans.
 When permanent storm drainage pipes and/or basins are not available or are beyond the scope of an individual development project, interim (temporary) basins are frequently used to accommodate development until connection to permanent facilities is feasible.
 Dry utilities are provided by Pacific Gas & Electric (PG&E), Comcast, and AT&T subject to existing franchise agreement.
 All development in Clovis is subject to the routine application and design process with PG&E and coordination with the other utility providers in conjunction with project design and construction.
 Within the Central Clovis Specific Plan, the existing infrastructure has available capacity to provide service to the identified sites.
 No infrastructure upgrades are necessary to accommodate development of residential sites.
 The City's master planning efforts are conservative in anticipation of providing flexibility to accommodate land use changes with increased demands for services.